Brian Anderson Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 5.28 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.78 team ERA that ranks 19th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 18 total home runs at a rate of 1.8 per game (second-most in the league).
+- The Diamondbacks allow the third-most home runs in baseball (18 total, 1.6 per game).

-- Gallen (0-1) takes the mound for the Diamondbacks to make his third start of the season.
+- The Diamondbacks are sending Kelly (0-1) out to make his third start of the season.

-- The right-hander last pitched on Tuesday against the San Diego Padres, when he tossed six innings, allowing four earned runs while giving up seven hits.
+- His last time out was on Friday against the Los Angeles Dodgers, when the righty went 5 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.